-3. Territorial Seed Company.
-This is our other, larger, local nursery.
-They actually have a store about 20 minutes south of us that I try to get to in order to save on the shipping.
+This catalog is from our other, larger, local nursery.
+They actually have a store about 10 minutes south of us that I try to get to in order to save on the shipping.
 Even if you don't plan to order from them, I encourage you to get the catalog because it has the most detailed seed-starting and growing information of any catalog out there.

 Every year I order at least some tomatoes from them because I want the varieties that have proven themselves in our climate:

 - Cherokee Purple tomato.
 My favorite heirloom- beats Brandywine in my book, but since Cherokee starts producing earlier and then pretty much finishes up when Brandywine is starting to come on strong, they're a good combo!

 - Jolly Elf grape tomato.
 The best I've found so far: not too small, produces over a long time, and not so sweet that all the tomatoey-ness is taken out.

 They offer all organic and heirloom seeds (though I feel that traditional hybridization-which is NOT genetic modification- has a place in the garden for the disease-resistance and the flavor improvements they offer) with lovely pictures - I fairly drool when this comes in the mail.